matt-dobie/my-resume/README.md

 ## Side Projects

 ### Portfolio Website
-As a student of web development looking to start a career in the field, it's vital to have my own space on the web to display any relevant projects that I've worked on.
+As a developer, it's vital to have my own space on the web to display any relevant projects that I've worked on.
 [This](http://mattdobie.com) is the third version of that portfolio site, hosted on GitHub Pages, and developed with HTML5, CSS3, Bootstrap 3, JavaScript and jQuery.
 The current version takes advantage of a responsive single page layout, which allows my work to be viewed on any device.

 [Project Link](http://mattdobie.com) | [GitHub Repo](https://github.com/matt-dobie/matt-dobie.github.io)